|Why Fairtrade isn't fair

 Peter Griffiths The Economist's tale motivational inspirational speaker consultancy provoking change extreme interviewing

 'Ethical Objections to Fairtrade' is based on the knowledge that if aid is diverted from the poorest and most needy, it causes death and destitution.
 This paper shows the damage Fairtrade does to the vast majority of farmers, those who do not belong to Fairtrade.
 It also shows that most of the extra money that charitable people pay for Fairtrade never gets to the intended recipients.
-Much of the trade is a criminal offence under EC law.
+There are no impact studies showing that Fairtrade farmers in general benefit, let along other farmers.
+Much of the trade is a criminal offence under EU law.
+Published in the Journal of Business Ethics.
+Reprinted as Griffiths, P. (2013).
+Ethical Objections to Fairtrade.
+In Mark Tadajewski, & Robert Cluley, New Directions in Critical Marketing Studies.
+SAGE.

 'Lack of Rigour in Defending Fairtrade' (published in Economic Affairs) shows some of the mistakes and lack of logic of the Fairtrade proponents, using the example of Alastair Smith.